- When to have reconstruction

-Although breast implants don’t increase the risk of breast cancer there is a very small risk of breast implant-associated anaplastic large cell lymphoma (ALCL – a rare type of non-Hodgkins Lymphoma).
+Although breast implants don’t increase the risk of breast cancer there is a very small risk of breast implant-associated anaplastic large cell lymphoma (a rare type of non-Hodgkins Lymphoma).

 There have been 10 known cases in New Zealand.
 Some of these had surgery performed overseas.
 For more information visit the New Zealand Association of Plastic Surgeons' website.

-Autologous /autogenous reconstruction (Reconstruction procedures which use your own tissue)
+Autologous/autogenous reconstruction (reconstruction procedures that use your own tissue)